getsentry/sentry/src/sentry/pipeline/README.md

    subclasses) via the `get_pipeline_views` method of the Pipeline Provider object that is associated to a particular provider key.

- * Pipeline are usually constructed and executed by either two view endpoints.
+ * Pipelines are usually constructed and executed by either two view endpoints.
    One to call the pipelines `initialize` method, and the next which is called to move through the pipeline